PatrickMarinich/DailyCodingChallenges/README.md

 3. My idea for the solution came quickly, however broke when repeating numbers were added into the array, finding this solution took me a couple extra minutes, and accounted for the majority of my dev time for this challenge
 4. The most challenging thus far.
 This may have came from my misintrepretation of using a binary search tree rather than a binary tree as specified in the problem.
 I was a bit rusty when creating my insert function.
 Overall Though but fun!
 I had to use a ton of recursion which is great practice.
+5. Another challenging one, marked as easy in the email, however I found this to be more difficult.
+My knowlage on trees and their implimantation must be   the main cause of the struggles that I face here.
+Overall My solution worked as I expected it too however it took me a bit to get it fully implemented correctally.
+This challenge gave me a bunch of pracice with python recursion and binary trees, and introduced me to the concept of unival trees.
+My solution included 3 helper methods, one to do a check if a subtree was unival, one to count the nodes of the sub tree, and one to iterate through each node in the orgional tree